dev-space-community/connector-docs/Docs/Confluence.md

 # Confluence User Documentation

 ## Overview
 The Confluence Connector allows you to connect to your Confluence instance and extract data from specific spaces or pages.
 By entering a few essential details, you can access and retrieve the content you need from your Confluence environment.
+Whether you're looking to gather comprehensive information from specific spaces or individual pages, the Confluence Connector ensures you have all the details you need in a structured and organized format.
+Perfect for users who need quick and easy access to Confluence content, facilitating efficient documentation management and collaboration using our products **ACE Search and Chat**.

 ## Required Inputs
 To use the Confluence Connector, you need to provide the following information: